50 years of nuclear submarines on the Clyde

 Life in Faslane: 50 years of nuclear submarines on the Clyde

-For 50 years, Faslane has been one of the most controversial sites in the Britain - home to the UK's nuclear weapons system.
+For 50 years, Faslane has been one of the most controversial sites in Britain - home to the UK's nuclear weapons system.

 After considering land-based and air-based missiles, the British government eventually committed to the American-made Polaris system, carried by submarines which could avoid detection beneath the waves.

-Faslane, a sheltered sea loch that opens into the River Clyde, less than 30 miles from Glasgow, was chosen as the base and for almost half a century there has been a British submarine armed with nuclear missiles somewhere at sea, ready to respond.
+Faslane sits on the northern shore of Gare Loch, a sheltered sea loch that opens into the River Clyde, less than 30 miles from Glasgow.

+It was chosen as the base and for almost half a century there has been a British submarine armed with nuclear missiles somewhere at sea, ready to respond.

 From the very beginning, the presence of the nuclear weapons on Scotland's west coast has attracted protesters.